kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 The primary Custom Resources that allow this are the [ReportDataSource][reportdatasources], and the [ReportQuery][reportqueries].
 It's highly recommended you read the documentation on each of these resources before continuing.

-A ReportDataSource can be con***REMOVED***gured to cause Operator Metering to collect additional Prometheus Metrics by allowing users to write custom Prometheus queries and store the metrics collected.
+A ReportDataSource can be configured to cause Operator Metering to collect additional Prometheus Metrics by allowing users to write custom Prometheus queries and store the metrics collected.
 Once this is done a ReportQuery can be used to analyze the metrics.

 This guide is going to be structured such that you begin by collecting new Prometheus Metrics, and by the end you will be writing custom SQL queries that analyze these metrics.